LITW-Refined/AlternativeChunkloading/README.md

 Take a look to the in the file `alternativechunkloading.cfg` in your `config` directory.
 Every option is explained well there.

 > [!note]
-> If you have BugTourch installed, you should disable the option `skipInitialWorldChunkLoad` in `mixins.cfg`.
+> If you have BugTourch installed, you should disable the option `skipInitialWorldChunkLoad` in `mixins.cfg` as Alternative Chunkloading relay on this feature.
+Otherwise you might die instantly when creating a new world on the client.

 ## Compatibility